| [Top] | [Contents] | [Index] | [ ? ] |

 rfc2047-header-encoding-alist

-The keys can either be header regexps, or t.
+The keys can either be header regexps, or t

-The values can be nil, in which case the header(s) in question
+, in which case the header(s) in question

-won't be encoded, mime, which means that they will be encoded, or
+, which means that they will be encoded, or

-address-mime, which means the header(s) will be encoded carefully
+, which means the header(s) will be encoded carefully

 assuming they contain addresses.